ambareeshsrja16/docker-hive/README.md

     > SELECT dayofweek, flags FROM elasticsearch.default.kibana_sample_data_flights, druid.druid.wikipedia

+4. To stop and remove all containers:

+    > docker-compose down

 ## Notes:

  - Druid related docker containers are marked with `#druid related` in